 NVR security camera systems with 8 channels or 16 channels provide 24/7 continuous recording and monitoring if you have multiple cameras monitoring your home, simultaneously streaming live video and recording videos, viewing live videos or playing back recorded video locally and remotely.

-Best NVR Security Camera System – Reolink RLK8-410B4
+Best NVR Security Camera System – Reolink RLK8-810B4-A

-PoE HD NVR security camera system Reolink Reolink RLK8-410B4 is one of the most popular home security systems among homeowners.
-It's great value for the money.
+PoE HD NVR security camera system Reolink Reolink RLK8-810B4-A is one of the most popular home security systems among homeowners.
+It’s great value for the money.

 Here is one hands-on review video of this NVR camera system.

-The superior 8-channel IP HD NVR even features flexible recording (motion-triggered) and playback capability, a user-friendly graphical user interface (GUI), smart motion detection, and PTZ camera control.
+The superior 8-channel IP HD NVR even features flexible recording (motion-triggered) and playback capability, a user-friendly graphical user interface (GUI), smart motion detection, and up to 12TB storage capacity.